 You will now use the average spectrum for each sample and the property values that you have imported (% of the three powders) to train a quantification model.

 In the first step of the Quantification wizard, you can select the Properties (continuous Y-variables) that you will use to build the model.
 You can either model one Y variable at a time or include all Y in the same model.
 The results can vary depending on the data set.
 In this example, we will model all Y in the same model.
-Make sure that all three properties are selected and Press “Next”.
+Make sure that all three properties are selected and click Next.

 In the next step of the wizard, you can select the samples that you want to include in the model.
 By default, the “Train” group has been included and the “Unknown Mix” group has been excluded (since these samples do not have any entered data for % of powder they can not be used for the training).
 This is OK.

 By default, all wavelength bands are included.
 The graph on the right is showing the average spectrum for each sample.
 Above this graph, there is an option to select different pretreatments of the spectral data.
-By default “SNV” is used.
+By default SNV is used.
 All default settings here are OK.

-Read more on Pretreatments
+Read more on Pretreatments.

 A PLS quantification model has now been calculated.

-The “Overview (Total for all Y)” graph is showing how good the PLS model is.
+The Overview (Total for all Y) graph is showing how good the PLS model is.
 It also shows the number of components that were used for the model.
 In this case, the autofit used four components.
 The R2 (model fit) and Q2 (prediction from cross-validation) using four components are around 0.99 indicating a very good model.
 An R2 and Q2 value of 1.0 indicates a perfect model explaining all the variations.
 A value of 0 indicates that no variation can be explained.
 (In this case 3 components would be enough but for simplicity we will use the autofit of 4 components.)

-'The “Distance to model in X” and “Y” graphs show the distance to the model for each sample.
+The Distance to model in X and Y graphs show the distance to the model for each sample.
 A high bar indicates that the sample might be an outlier (for the X distance use the horizontal black line as a guide.
-The “Model” scatter plot and the “Distance to model” graphs can be used to identify and exclude outliers.
+The Model scatter plot and the Distance to model graphs can be used to identify and exclude outliers.

-Since everything looks OK press “Next”.
+Since everything looks OK, click Next.

-The “Variable overview” is showing the R2 and Q2 for each variable.
-Everything looks OK so Press “Finish” to complete the model.
+The Variable overview is showing the R2 and Q2 for each variable.
+Everything looks OK so click Finish to complete the model.

 Create prediction workflows to quantify new samples

-Press the “Add” button to make a new workflow
+Select Add to make a new workflow.

-In the window that appears, select the “Record data” tab and select the “Unknown Mix” Group.
-Write a name for the workflow or just use the default.
+In the window that appears, open the Record Data tab and select the “Unknown Mix” group.
+Enter a name for the workflow or just use the default.

 A new workflow will be generated based on the models you have created for this project (sample and quantification models).
 The images from the “Unknown Mix” group in Record will be imported and applied to this workflow.

-Press OK.
+Click OK.

 A table is generated with the predicted values (%) for the properties (Baking soda, Vanilla, Potato starch) for the three samples in the “Unknown Mix” images.
+Click on a sample in the Baking soda column to color the preview image by the predicted values.

-Click on the “legend” button above the preview image to add a legend with the scale.
+Click on the Legend button above the preview image to add a legend with the scale.

-Press the “Analyse Tree” tab to see the steps in the “Workflow”.
-First, the “Measurement” (image) is analyzed by your sample model (“Sample - Powder Quantification”) to find the sample “Object”.
-For this object, it then applies your quantification model to calculate the variables (Baking soda, Vanilla, Potato Starch).
+Open the Analyse Tree tab to see the steps in the Workflow.
+First, the Measurement (image) is analyzed by your sample model (Sample - Powder Quantification) to find the sample Object.
+For this object, it then applies your quantification model to calculate the variables (Baking soda, Vanilla, and Potato Starch).

 Real-time predictions

 In addition to analyzing images that are already recorded on your hard drive, you can also use Breeze to analyze images in real-time directly from the camera.
-If your computer is not connected to a camera, you can simulate this by using the camera simulator in Breeze.
+If your computer is not connected to a camera, you can simulate this by using the simulator camera in Breeze.
 With this, it will read images from your hard drive and analyze them continuously.
-By default, it will use the measurements from the current Record project as input.
+By default, it will use the measurements from the current project as input.

-Press “Stop” to stop the analysis.
+Select Stop to stop the analysis.

 Export to CSV and HTML report